 Fees and charges are one of the ways the Council passes on some of the costs directly to those who benefit from Council services and facilities.
 This means those who benefit from these services pay for them.
 There will be a minimal increase in some fees to meet the increased costs of some services and reflect required cost recovery, including:

+- Airport parking

+- Dog control

+- Swimming pools

+- Council owned hall hire

 - Cemeteries

-- Some Council facility hire

-- Some library services

-- Council owned Motor Camps

-- Sewer, Stormwater and Water services inspections

-- Trade waste charges
+- Fishing Hut site rentals

 - Social Housing rentals

 - Some Waste Minimisation charges